What is a cloud data warehouse

 There are also query engines such as Amazon Athena.
 While a cloud data warehouse is both storage and compute, a query engine is just the compute.
 They are a viable alternative whenever you cannot move the data into the cloud data warehouse, and performance is not as important.
 But a well-optimized federated query engine will not be as fast as a well optimized data warehouse.

-Beyond the standard challenges with a data warehouse (ADD LINK TO DATA WAREHOUSE), the biggest challenge with a cloud data warehouse is having your data in the cloud, outside the business.
+Beyond the standard challenges with a data warehouse, the biggest challenge with a cloud data warehouse is having your data in the cloud, outside the business.
 You may have some regulatory requirements that prevent cloud adoption for certain types of data.

 But if you are not adopting cloud services because of security concerns, you are in trouble, because you are already using the cloud for something.
 It means you are already exposed.
 You need to rethink your security both to protect yourself now and to be ready to adopt cloud technologies the right way.
 Cloud security is a well-understood problem now.
 It has been solved.

 If you are worried about moving a lot of data when you load or query the data warehouse, those problems have also been solved.
 It just requires some research.

 You do need to be ready now, so make it a top priority now.
 Architect your security for the cloud, and engineer data movement for hybrid cloud, now.